basho/basho_docs/source/languages/en/riak/dev/using/updates.md

 In general, you should use no-operation updates only on keys that you suspect may have accumulated siblings or on keys that are frequently updated (and thus bear the possibility of accumulating siblings).

+## Object Update Anti-patterns

+The most important thing to bear in mind when updating objects is this: you should always read an object prior to updating it _unless_ you are certain that no object is stored there.
+If you are storing [[sensor data|Use Cases#Sensor-Data]] in Riak and using timestamps as keys, for example, then you can be sure that keys are not repeated.
+In that case, making writes to Riak without first reading the object is fine.
+If you're not certain, however, then we recommend always reading the object first.